mazebeamtech/Focal/README.md

 **Features**
 🎯 Menu bar native — no dock icon, stays out of your way
-⏱️ Simple mode — set any custom duration (hours/minutes/seconds), plus 25m/45m/1hr quick presets.
+⏱️ Simple mode — set any custom duration (hours/minutes/seconds), plus 25m/45m/1hr quick presets
-🍅 Pomodoro mode — automatic work/break cycling with configurable work length, short break, long break, and sessions before a long break.
+🍅 Pomodoro mode — automatic work/break cycling with configurable work length, short break, long break, and sessions before a long break
 🔔 Sound alerts on completion, with your choice of macOS system sounds
 📬 Native macOS notifications when a session ends
 🚀 Optional launch at login